 New York, New Jersey reach funding pact for new rail tunnel

 NEWARK, N.J.
-(AP) — New York and New Jersey have agreed on how to pay their share of an estimated $13 billion project to build a new rail tunnel under the Hudson River and other improvements, with New Jersey’s outgoing governor outlining a plan that calls for progressively steeper fare hikes for train riders in his state during the next 20 years.
+(AP) — New York and New Jersey announced Thursday how they will pay for their share of an estimated $13 billion project to build a new rail tunnel under the Hudson River and other improvements, with New Jersey’s outgoing governor outlining a plan that calls for progressively steeper fare hikes for train riders in his state during the next 20 years.

 Both states will use federal loans for the project, but will use different means to pay them back.
-New Jersey plans to raise $1.9 billion by hiking rail fares by about 90 cents per cross-Hudson trip for New Jersey Transit train riders starting in 2020, with increases of $1.70 and $2.20 planned for 2028 and 2038.
+New Jersey plans to raise $1.9 billion by hiking rail fares by about 90 cents per cross-Hudson trip for New Jersey Transit train riders starting in 2020, with increases of $1.70 and $2.20 planned for 2028 and 2038, respectively.

-Amtrak, which owns the tunnels and most of the tracks along the corridor, has estimated the existing tunnel into New York could fail in 10 to 15 years due to damage from Superstorm Sandy.
+Amtrak, which owns the tunnels and most of the tracks along the corridor, has estimated the existing tunnel into New York could fail in 10 to 15 years due to saltwater damage caused by Superstorm Sandy in 2012.